 As much as anything else, ESFPs are disposed to seeking sensory, material, and experiential novelty (Se).
 This is part of the reason they enjoy keeping up with current trends and fashions.
 Their Se is hungry for new stimulation—new sights, sounds, tastes, and experiences.

-Like ESTPs, ESFPs also display high levels of kinesthetic intelligence.
+Like the ESTP, ESFPs also display high levels of kinesthetic intelligence.
 They are often athletic and endowed with good dexterity and hand-eye coordination.
-In contrast to ENFPs, who exhibit a preponderance of mental energy, ESFPs can display great physical energy.
+In contrast to the ENFP, who exhibits a preponderance of mental energy, ESFPs can display great physical energy.
 ENFPs use their Ne to explore new ideas.
 ESFPs employ their senses to explore and manipulate the physical world (Se).

 ESFPs can also make great performers.
 Their sense of style and presentation, combined with their kinesthetic capacities, allow them to excel as actors, vocalists, and the like.
 For similar reasons, ESFPs can make skilled marketers and salespersons.